jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-06-3---clarify-command-as-an-aspect-spec-project-summary.md

 ### Products

-A document was produced: *Command As A Concept Brainstorm Texts*
+A document was produced: *Command as an Aspect Brainstorm Texts*
 It is put in the documentation as the *Commands*  article group version *2008-07-13 XX .*
-It is approximately __32__ pages of brainstorm texts trying to clarify commands as a concept.
+It is approximately __32__ pages of brainstorm texts trying to clarify commands as an aspect.

 ### Project Steps